Edwin Raub: Early life and military service

 Edwin L. Raub (many resources erroneously list his middle initial as "C") was born May 14, 1921, in Kingston, Pennsylvania to Samuel J. and Margaret Lynn Raub, the oldest of two sons.
 He was married to the former Angela Wiffen who had grown up in Wallington, Surrey, England.
 They had two daughters, Rita and Beth, and a son, Edwin L., Jr.

-He had an uncle, named Edwin Hyde Raub, who fought during World War I, for the PA 109th Field Artillery A.E.F.; and died of pneumonia in Lyons, France.
+He had an uncle, named Edwin Hyde Raub, who fought during World War I, for the PA 109th Field Artillery A.E.F.; and died of pneumonia in Lyon, France.

 During the Second World War, as a radio operator with the 82nd Airborne Division's 505th Parachute Infantry Regiment Raub participated in D-Day and Operation Market Garden.
 According to author Cornelius Ryan's best-selling account of the battle, A Bridge Too Far: "When tracer bullets began ripping through his canopy, Private Edwin Raub became so enraged that he deliberately side-slipped his chute so as to land next to the anti-aircraft gun.
 Without removing his harness, and dragging his parachute behind him, Raub rushed the Germans with his Tommy gun.
 He killed one, captured the others, and then, with plastic explosives destroyed the flak-gun barrels."

 A few days later during a German artillery barrage Pvt.
 Raub was severely burned on both of his hands when some gasoline cans near him exploded when hit; he later received two Purple Hearts.
 Raub was always humble about his wartime service and tended to downplay his efforts.
 In 1977 he told The Scranton Times, "I was in the paratroopers because it meant an additional $50 a month in pay.
 When I jumped from the plane, my main concern was just to get to the ground in one piece.
 Sure, I saw the shells' effects, but if I had had my choice, I wouldn't have landed right in the middle of the gun emplacement!"